Inside Foot Locker’s bananas plan to survive in post-mall America

 Foot Locker has been quickly expanding its reach over the last year through a series of investments.
 In February, it announced a $100 million strategic investment in the sneaker resale marketplace GOAT and the shoe retailer Flight Club.
 It has also invested $15 million in the high-end women’s activewear e-commerce site Carbon38 and $12.5 million in the kid’s clothing brand Rockets of Awesome, and it has put $2 million into footwear design academy Pensole.
 All of this allows Foot Locker to diversify its revenue stream while keeping its finger on the pulse of diverse and remote parts of the activewear and sneaker industries.

-Meanwhile, Greenhouse is a kind of incubator and design consultancy rolled into one.
+Meanwhile, Greenhouse is a kind of incubator and strategic consultancy rolled into one.
 The goal is to help Foot Locker get a leg up by using the company’s internal data to come up with ways to better address the needs of sneaker buyers at every stage of the process, from retail to advertising campaigns.

 The incubator has a couple of new programs in the works.
 Take, for instance, its new mentorship program.
 It will enlist an established player in the streetwear space (called a “Kingmaker,” in the brand’s parlance) to mentor aspiring new designers in the industry (called “Young Guns”).
 First up, is Treis Hill, who runs the New York design studio Alife; applicants to the mentorship program will have the chance to work closely with Hill for several months if they’re selected.
 This partnership may lead to new sneakers that Foot Locker will be able to sell in stores, but it also may not.
 Greenhouse’s goal with the program is to keep the next generation of sneaker designers ensconced within the Foot Locker network.
 “The industry is so crowded right now,” says Peralta.
 “It’s hard for new voices to break through.
 We want to help cultivate the next generation of talent.”

 Greenhouse will help brands find artists and influencers to collaborate with.
-Among its many upcoming collabs, it has brought together Umbro with preppy clothing brand Rowing Blazers, and New Balance with the retro video game Paperboy.
+Among its many upcoming collabs, it has brought together Umbro with preppy clothing brand Rowing Blazers, and New Balance with the French restaurant Paperboy.
 The incubator will also offer companies opportunities to launch products and advertising campaigns through Foot Locker in unexpected ways, and generally help brands predict trends.
 “Youth culture is in constant flux,” Peralta says.
 “It can be hard to keep up and keep responding.
 Our job is to stay focused on what is going on, and feed all of that information back to Foot Locker and our brand partners.”

-By serving as a design consultancy to other brands, Greenhouse has effectively created a new revenue stream for Foot Locker, one that is tied to the success of those brands.
+By serving as a youth culture consultancy to other brands, Greenhouse has effectively created a new revenue stream for Foot Locker, one that is tied to the success of those brands.
 As a result, Foot Locker doesn’t see itself as competing with these partners: Its success is now tied to the industry more broadly.
 “Basically, if the industry continues to grow and thrive, we win,” say Peralta.

 This strategy is totally unique in the industry, and could help Foot Locker succeed as a wildcard in the sneaker wars.
 Peralta, for one, is optimistic that it will help Foot Locker stay relevant to the next generation of sneakerheads.
 Ultimately, he believes staying ahead in the industry is about creating new trends, not just responding to them.
 Much of Greenhouse’s work is to listen to young people, to understand what they care about and what they believe is missing in the sneaker culture—and then create products and advertising that tap into those insights.